HackerBschor/df-music-scores-restoration/README.md

 https://github.com/HackerBschor/dl-music-scores-restoration/assets/33778754/1dee12ec-d101-45de-85f4-2464b57a5784

 To create the dirty images, we use the data augmentation tool [DocCreator](https://doc-creator.labri.fr/).
-We used the following degenerations resulting in four dirty images for a clean image:
+We used the following augmentations resulting in four dirty images for a clean image:

 | Task                   | Min | Max  |
 |------------------------|-----|------|